PART 2: My Hysterectomy Story – Prepping

 - I made sure my health insurance, FMLA, and other work related/HR forms were completed.

-- I took some essentials to my moms where I would be staying immediately after surgery.
+- I took some essentials to my moms where I would be staying immediately after surgery, such as device charger, favorite lavender infused sleep pillow, healthy snacks, journal and pens, books, etc.

 - Stamps and thank you cards for sending post surgery.